pedrosecchi67/LovelacePM/README.md

 ### Introduction to the project

-This README refers to capabilities and usage conditions referrent to version 0.0.8.
-Version 0.0.8 is an MVP and is therefore not bug free, and has not yet met all system requirements listed below.
+This README refers to capabilities and usage conditions referrent to version 0.1.0.
+Version 0.1.0 is a beta testing version and has not yet met all system requirements listed below.

-The project is subject to GNU GPL v3.0.
+This project is subject to GNU GPL v3.0.

 The system requirements defined for the final product are labelled below, along with their objective, numbered as:
 (1) - performance optimization in highly iterative optimization problems;